 Surgeons can perform hysterectomy through more than a few different methods.
 Some of the generally performed routes of hysterectomy are vaginal, abdominal, laparoscopic, and robotic-assisted.
 Vaginal hysterectomy ranks as one of the least and minimally invasive types of hysterectomies, and it has better outcomes and fewer complications compared to other types.
 It should be regarded as the preferred route of hysterectomy, whenever possible.
 The advantages of vaginal hysterectomy include less pain, rapid recovery, faster return to work, lower costs, and lower morbidity.
 It is usually performed for benign hysterectomies.

-Hysterectomy can be performed through more than a few different ways.
+Hysterectomy can be performed in more than a few different ways.
 Some of the generally performed routes of hysterectomy are vaginal, abdominal, laparoscopic, and robotic-assisted.
-Vaginal hysterectomy is considered as one of the least and minimally invasive types of hysterectomies, and it has better outcomes and fewer complications compared to other types.
+Vaginal hysterectomy is considered one of the least and minimally invasive types of hysterectomies, and it has better outcomes and fewer complications compared to other types.
 It should be regarded as the preferred route of hysterectomy, whenever possible.
 The advantages of vaginal hysterectomy include less pain, rapid recovery, faster return to work, lower costs, and lower morbidity.
-It is usually performed for benign hysterectomies.
+It is usually performed for benign conditions.

 Hysterectomy is one of the most frequently performed surgeries in the world, and some of the most common indications for hysterectomy include:

-There are no absolute contraindications, but, some of the relative contraindications to vaginal hysterectomy are:
+There are no absolute contraindications, but some of the relative contraindications to vaginal hysterectomy are:

 The instruments required for vaginal hysterectomy are the following: